ryechris/Go-Cookbook/README.md

 #### 9. Animal Farm 2
 This time it gets more exciting.
 The Farm Animals continue.
 It continues because we're not done with Object Oriented Programming.
-We are not done with OOP because we have not covered something that is always discussed in any treatment of OOP: polymorphism.
+We are not done with OOP because we have not covered something that is always discussed in OOP: polymorphism.

 Polymorphism is when a thing is able to take on multiple forms.The terminology involved with polymorphism is inheritance and overriding.
 For example, looking at our animal farm, suppose the object-oriented programmer creates a class for animal.
 It has a method Speak(), because animals can produce sounds.
 But these sounds vary: a cat meows, and a dog woofs.
 So what does the object programmer do?
 He creates a subclass for each animal: Cat for cats, Dog for dogs.
 A subclass is called so because it inherits the data and methods from the class, and because it can override them.